 - 1. Students must demonstrate their ability to think critically about history by writing a research paper on a historical figure within the time period.
 Students will write a paper analyzing and contributions of one historical figure who contributed to the early success of the United States.
-Students will be given a list of historical figures that impacted the United States from the Federalist Era until the American Civil War Era and will be asked to pick a character that impacted the United States the most.
+Students will write a paper analyzing and contributions of one historical figure who contributed to the early success of the United States.
+Students will be given a list of historical figures that impacted the United States from the Reconstruction Era until 1970 and will be asked to pick a character that impacted the United States the most.
 Students must demonstrate their ability to reasonably communicate ideas about current political issues by participating in a class discussion. - 2.
 Students must develop, interpret, and express ideas through written or verbal communication.
 Students will develop a Speech highlighting his/her strengths to run for public office.
-In creating this Speech, students will identify one historical figure from the History 1301 course to use as reference for voters to call upon should the need arise. - 3.
-Students will develop a Power Point Presentation that accurately depicts one of the following (1) Colonial America (2) Revolutionary America.
-Topics are subject to change each semester.

-4. Students will: Identify civic responsibility.
-Students will take on the character of an early American Historical character.
-As this character students will write a short essay, analyzing how this character contributed to the reformation or moral failure in the United States between 1783 till 1860.
+In creating this Speech, students will identify one historical figure from the History 1302 course to use as reference for voters to call upon should the need arise. - 3.
+Students will develop a Power Point Presentation that accurately depicts one of the following (1) Reconstruction (2) The American West 1868- 1900 (3) Glided Age (4) The Progressive Era (5) World War 1/The Great War (6) The Great Depression (7) World War II (8) Cold War.
+Topics are subject to change each semester. - 4.
+Students will: Identify civic responsibility.
+Students will take on the character in American Historical character.
+As this character students will write a short essay, analyzing how this character contributed to the reformation or moral failure in the United States between 1867 till 1970.
 Students will analyze what could have been done differently in terms of reformation of the moral failure created by the character.

-Assessment and Assignment Rules
+Assessment and Assignment Rules: